 Compensation Cycles

-If your compensation cycle is consistent year after year, the copy comp cycle (R80) feature will help save you time when creating new comp cycles.
-The copy feature brings over all the existing configuration from the cloned cycle but still allows you to make adjustments before beginning the cycle.
+If your compensation cycle is consistent, the copy comp cycle (R80) feature will save time when creating new ones.
+The copy feature brings over all the existing configuration from the cloned cycle.
+But it still allows you to make adjustments before beginning the cycle.

-And with new date features to ensure only the employees who need to be included in the compensation cycle will be there, you don’t have to worry about non-eligible employees accidentally landing on the worksheet.
-The Eligibility Period Days Since (R81) option now includes more flexibility for narrowing down the eligible employees beyond just the hire date, as it now also includes other date fields configured in your system.
-Not only can you choose your eligibility periods with more options, but you can also set a Freeze As Of date (R81), which will stop pulling employees into the compensation cycle as of the date set.
+The new date features ensure only the employees who need to be included in the compensation cycle will be there.
+So you don’t have to worry about non-eligible employees accidentally landing on the worksheet.
+The Eligibility Period Days Since (R81) option is more flexible, helping to narrow down the eligible employees beyond just the hire date.
+Now it includes other date fields configured in your system.
+You can choose your eligibility periods with more options.
+Also, you can set a Freeze As Of date (R81).
+This will stop pulling employees into the compensation cycle as of the date set.
 So, if you want to align the eligibility period and the freeze date, those can now be set to function together.

 Merit Matrices and Worksheets

 To simplify the process of adding increases to your employees, you can utilize a Single Value Merit Matrix (R81) option when creating a new merit matrix.
 When using the performance review functionality, the single value matrix allows you to enter a single value in each of the ratings on the matrix.
-So instead of selecting an increase amount from a range of values, you can have a set amount given based on the rating.
+Instead of selecting an increase amount from a range of values, you can have a set amount given based on the rating.
 Then those increases can be automatically populated (R82) on the manager’s worksheet when the performance rating value is generated at the Send Score or Finalized step in the Performance Review or at the time of the Compensation Cycle creation.
-And no worries if you have some one-off situations where the auto-populated value doesn’t match the value you intend to give to an employee because the auto-populated amount will be editable.
+The auto-populated amount will also be editable.
+So if you have a situation where the auto-populated value doesn’t match the intended value, you can fix it.

 Budget Tools